Gender inequality in New Zealand: Gender stereotypes

 Gender stereotypes are generalised beliefs about attributes or characteristics that women and men do or should hold.
 Gender stereotypes can limit women and men's capacity when it comes to personal abilities, career development, and general life choices.
 The majority of New Zealanders surveyed held gender equitable attitudes when questioned about gender stereotypes.
 However, men were more likely than women to agree with gender stereotypes that negatively impact both women and men.
 17% of men surveyed believed "it is more important for women to be physically attractive than men" compared to 9% of women surveyed.
 More male than female respondents believed that outdoor household chores, such as mowing the lawn, driving to family outings, and putting the rubbish out is "more appropriate for boys and men".
 Only 55% of respondents believed being a builder was suitable for all genders, 47% of male respondents and 38% of female believed it was more suitable for men.
 When it came to school subjects, more male than female respondents believed that fashion and textiles technology is more suited to women while materials technology is more suited to men.
 66% of women surveyed believed that it is ok for boys to play with dolls whereas only 46% of men agreed.

+Attitudes to rape

+From 2017-2025, most attitudes about rape, specifically rape myths, did not significantly change over time.
+However, agreement to the statement "rape happens when a man's sex drive is out of control" has increased from 25% in 2017 to 36% in 2025.